National Flag Norms

 The Indian National Flag represents the hopes and aspirations of the people of India.
 It is the symbol of our national pride.
-Over the last five decades, several people including members of armed forces have ungrudgingly laid down their lives to keep the tricolour flying in its full glory.
+Over the last five decades, several people including members of armed forces have ungrudgingly laid down their lives to keep the tricolor flying in its full glory.

 There is universal affection and respect for, and loyalty to, the National Flag.
-Yet, a perceptible lack of awareness is often noticed, not only amongst people but also in the organisations/agencies of the government, in regard to laws, practices and conventions that apply to the display of the National Flag.
+Yet, a perceptible lack of awareness is often noticed, not only amongst people but also in the organizations/agencies of the government, in regard to laws, practices and conventions that apply to the display of the National Flag.
 Apart from non-statutory instructions issued by the Government from time to time, display of the National Flag is governed by the provisions of the Emblems and Names (Prevention of Improper Use) Act, 1950 (No.12 of 1950) and the Prevention of Insults to National Honour Act, 1971 (No. 69 of 1971).
 Flag Code of India, 2002 is an attempt to bring together all such laws, conventions, practices and instructions for the guidance and benefit of all concerned.

 For the sake of convenience, Flag Code of India, 2002, has been divided into three parts.
 Part I of the Code contains general description of the National Flag.
-Part II of the Code is devoted to the display of the National Flag by members of public, private organizations, educational institutions, etc. Part III of the Code relates to display of the National Flag by Central and State governments and their organisations and agencies.
+Part II of the Code is devoted to the display of the National Flag by members of public, private organizations, educational institutions, etc. Part III of the Code relates to display of the National Flag by Central and State governments and their organizations and agencies.